Handsonicsuki/RnboProject/README.md

-# Building SSP modules from Max RNBO patches
+# Building SSP/XMX modules from Max RNBO patches

 this project is designed to allow non-developers to create modules for the Percussa SSP,  using  [Cycling 74s RNBO](https://cycling74.com/products/rnbo)